AndresMpa/babylon/.doc/notes.md

 To create a custom M:M relation we use a entity, that entity host 2 @ManyToOne(), then a @OneToMany() (Or more) decorator

+## Serializer

+A serializer is kind of a middleware in which you "manage" fields on entities to "hide", "create", etc; some fields, those fields are created by node (Which is not so optimal), due to this characteristic, it's better to use SQL for big calculus, while serializers are a good option to handle with small queries